 eCore exams will be scheduled and taken through the KSU Testing Center if taken in person.

 Students are required to provide a current Faculty Notification Letter (FNL) to access approved accommodations during eCore testing.
-A Faculty Notification Letter is required to be provided to both the assigned eCore instructor AND to USG eCampus Testing at email@example.com prior to the time the student will need accommodations.
+A Faculty Notification Letter is required to be provided to both the assigned eCore instructor AND to USG eCampus Testing at firstname.lastname@example.org prior to the time the student will need accommodation.

 Students are required to show proof of identity at appointment check-in.
 Students must provide a valid government photo ID such as a Driver’s License, Driver’s Permit, State ID, Passport, Military ID or their KSU Student ID.